 The thesis has many starting points that I struggled to weave together, as they are juxtaposed and simultaneous in my mind.
 A predominant theme in my process was the question of which moment shall I begin the thesis with?

-From the beginning, I wanted the abstract to tell the story of the thesis while also representing the thesis's ending.
+From the beginning, I wanted the abstract to tell the story of the thesis while also representing the thesis's ending and to show the transformation of a bibliophile to a budding ecologist, the difference between constructing a room of knowledge ordered in specific categories and constructing a pond as a reconstruction of the self.
 This idea stuck with me from reading If On A Winter's Night: A Traveller by Italo Calvino, where he plays with a similar concept that is revealed only at the end, leaving his reader throughout the piece in confusion, only to resolve the tension at the end.
 Although my intention is not to create confusion, the reader is required indirectly to follow a different reading pathway.
 This pathway can only become known by stitching the pieces together incrementally and non-linearly.
 It asks the reader to let go of conventional ways of reading a novel and perceiving a structure.
 I have yet to find the technique through which I will tell the story of succession, of how a pond can become a forest through its structural narrative.
 Nevertheless, I am fascinated by the possibilities of storytelling, of imagination, of becoming.